Pinwheel Scheduling with Real Periods: Future Work

 \section{Future Work}

-Towards Conjecture~\ref{conj:real}, we would like to build a framework that comprehensively handles real-valued instance sets, analogous to the Pareto surface for integer-valued instance sets~\cite{doi:10.1137/1.9781611977042.8}.
-Although the methodology of ours could be extended to the case where the periods take four or five distinct values, solving the general case would be difficult.
+Towards Conjecture~\ref{conj:real}, we would like to build a framework that comprehensively handles real-valued instance sets, analogous to the Pareto surface for integer-valued instance sets, considered by \cite{doi:10.1137/1.9781611977042.8}.
+Although our current methodology could be extended to the case where the periods take four or five distinct values, solving the general case would be difficult.

-The method of Kawamura~\cite{10.1145/3618260.3649757} for deriving Theorem~\ref{thm:real_2_density_1} seems hopeless to immediately apply.
+The method of \cite{10.1145/3618260.3649757,KawamuraPNAS} for deriving Theorem~\ref{thm:real_2_density_1} seems hopeless to immediately apply.
 The method relies on the fact that: The subset of all integer-valued instances such that the periods and the density are less than a certain threshold is finite and therefore the schedulability can be investigated using a computer.
-However, a subset of such real-valued instances is in general infinite.
+However, a subset of such real-valued instances is in general infinite. \acknowledgements We are grateful to Akitoshi Kawamura for useful discussions.
+We also thank the editors and anonymous reviewers for their valuable comments and suggestions.